 Ignorance has prevailed so long only because people do not want to find out the truth

-Since I started this blog, I’ve kept the content mostly light and fun in order to show the possibilities that are open to us when we commit to living a vegan and green lifestyle.
-But there is a deeper, more urgent motivation underlying the posts that I write here – which is to communicate that what we are currently doing to our bodies, animals, and the environment is not okay.
-In particular, the exploitation and abuse of animals for our own self-absorbed and insatiable need to consume at whatever cost necessary is what really gets to me.
-I love animals.
-I think they, like everything here on planet earth – with the exception of some of the ugly, man-made artifice we’ve created – are pure and extraordinary.
-We are not living in a way that honors the beauty and magnificence of these creatures.
+I try to keep the content on this blog mostly light and fun in order to show the possibilities that are open to us when we commit to living a vegan lifestyle.
+But there is a deeper motivation behind my posts – which is to communicate that what we are currently doing to our health, the animals, and the environment is not okay.
+In particular, the exploitation and abuse of animals for our own insatiable need to consume at whatever cost necessary is what breaks my heart.
+As a society, we do not treat these creatures with the respect they deserve.
 Instead, the majority of humans are speciesist and view animals as mere objects to use and exploit.
-This perspective is destructive not only to animals, but to the environment and our bodies.
+This perspective is destructive not only to animals, but to the environment and our health.

 10 billion farm animals are slaughtered in the US every year for our mass consumption – animals who were brought into this life only to inhabit cramped, artificial surroundings, never to breath fresh air or feel the earth beneath their feet, mutilated without anesthetization, and endure a painful, violent, and often slow death.

 I’m about to say a few things that may be considered bold and controversial, because although I have compassion for omnivores (after all, I was one too), what they are being complicit in is horrific and sickening.
 And as aforementioned, it’s urgent for us to grasp the magnitude of what is happening in factory farms.